impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 Control the editor's completion behavior according to the supplied set of options.
 Various editing commands, notably expand-or-complete-word, usually bound to tab, will attempt to complete a word typed by the user, while others, notably delete-char-or-list, usually bound to ^D in EMACS editing mode, list the possibilities; compctl controls what those possibilities are.
 They may for example be filenames (the most common case, and hence the default), shell variables, or words from a user-specified list.
 ```

 OK, so `compctl` appears to help the user alter the behavior of the shell's completion behavior.
 But what are shell completions, in layman's terms?
-[This blog post](https://web.archive.org/web/20220611155916/https://scriptingosx.com/2019/07/moving-to-zsh-part-5-completions/) appears to be the best answer:
+[This blog post](https://web.archive.org/web/20220611155916/https://scriptingosx.com/2019/07/moving-to-zsh-part-5-completions/){:target="_blank" rel="noopener"} appears to be the best answer:

 <p style="text-align: center">
   <img src="/assets/images/blog-article-on-completions.png" width="70%" alt="blog article on tab completions"  style="border: 1px solid black; padding: 0.5em">